coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 If you find a possible conflict and prefer third-party features to taxonomy-based gallery of the plugin, please deactivate the feature (unset "Enhanced media shortcodes" option on `Settings > Media > Media Library > Media Shortcodes`) and let us know about the issue.
 We would like to find a solution!

-If you are a plugin/theme developer please read [Enhanced Media Shortcode Possible Conflicts](http://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-media-shortcode-possible-conflicts/)
+If you are a plugin/theme developer please read [Enhanced Media Shortcode Possible Conflicts](https://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-media-shortcode-possible-conflicts/)

+= Incorrect MIME type in a link inserted to a post / page =

+Most likely your server is configured improperly to handle this MIME type.
+Try to add `AddType MIME_TYPE EXTENSION` line to your .htaccess file (learn more about [.htaccess](http://www.htaccess-guide.com/) and  [AddType](http://httpd.apache.org/docs/2.0/mod/mod_mime.html#addtype)).
+For example, if your wrongly treated file is .mobi, then the line should be `AddType application/x-mobipocket-ebook .mobi`.
+But better contact your hosting provider with the description of the problem.

 = I get "Something went wrong" error when bulk-editing in PRO =